Tune Guitar With Alternate Tuning Methods

 Obviously, you're gonna have to adjust some of your chord fingering, especially for the barre chords, but Drop-D will give your playing a heavier, punk/metal sound - cool!

-You can get many other tunings with the online guitar tuner tools I covered here.
-If you want to check out a very complete list of alternate tunings, check out the many ways to tune guitar with this alternate guitar tuning chart.
+You can try these and many other tunings with the online guitar tuner tools I covered here.
+If you want to go straight over to a very complete list of alternate tunings, check out the many ways to tune guitar with this alternate guitar tuning chart.
+They've updated their online tuner since the last time I was over there.
+Good stuff!

 Feel free to check out the Drop D chords you can play with this tuning.